garrandall/popular-music-data/tracks/little-bit-of-life-craig-morgan.md

 ---

 A little bit of guitar; a little bit of truck.
-A little bit of hound-dog an' a little bit of luck.
+A little bit of hound-dog and a little bit of luck.
 A little bit of bacon, a little bit of beans;
 A little bit of you lovin' up on me.
 A little bit of how it's s'posed to be: